dauger/dauger.github.com/source/_posts/2010-12-10-learn-wpf-for-free.markdown

 comments: false
 categories: development
 ---
 In my [last WPF related post](http://nerditorium.danielauger.com/blog/2010/08/10/time-until-productivity-in-wpf/) I spoke a bit about my WPF learning experience.
 I was fortunate enough to have an MSDN Universal subscription and any book I wanted via my employer as I went down the path.
 Unexpectedly, I recently received an email from a reader who wanted to learn WPF on a budget of $0.00.
 After thinking for a bit, I came to the conclusion that WPF can be learned without spending any money (assuming you have a computer that can run the tools).
-Below is a roadmap on how to do so.
+Below is a roadmap on how to do so. <!-- more -->

 ## Get the tools for free
 Visual Studio Express, which is able to create WPF apps can be found [here](http://www.microsoft.com/express/Windows/)